HFTSoftwareProject/MoJEC-Backend/README.md

 To be able to run the integration tests the system where the tests are executed needs to be a *nix System because a `/tmp/` folder must exist.
 Also the needed libraries [JUnit](http://central.maven.org/maven2/junit/junit/4.12/junit-4.12.jar) and [Hamcrest](http://central.maven.org/maven2/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar) need to be downloaded into `/opt/mojec/junit/`.
 This is the reason why the tests are disabled by default.
 They can be enabled by setting `-DskipTests=false`

+## Interfaces
+##### POST /v1/unittest
+Used for uploading / creating of assignments.
+The body needs to contain two fields as form data:<br/>
+*assignmentId*: The ID of the created assignment.
+This is created by moodle.<br/>
+*unitTestFile*: The zip file containing the unit tests for this assignment gnment.

+##### DELETE /v1/unittest?assignmentId=<111>
+Delete the created assignment.
+The assignment ID of the unit tests which need to be deleted is passed as a query parameter

+##### POST /v1/task
+The upload of the Java files to be tested.
+The body needs to contain two form fields:
+*taskFile*: The zip file containing the java files *assignmentId*: The id of the assignment.
+Provided by moodle